 - Galvanic isolation

-A common and effective way to minimise the affects of ESD on a device is to stop discharges from occurring in the first place.
+A common and effective way to minimise the effects of ESD on a device is to stop discharges from occurring in the first place.
 Using plastic with a high breakdown voltage and sufficient spacing between touchable points and conductors may provide enough insulation to prevent an ESD event from occurring.
 Insulation is effective on weak points such as switches, LEDs, rotary controllers, displays and connector shields usually where the enclosure integrity is jeopardized.
-In some cases entire circuits or parts of circuits can be encapsulated in a potting compound such as a resin or silicone.
+In some cases, entire circuits or parts of circuits can be encapsulated in a potting compound such as a resin or silicone.

-Unlike insulation, which provides no path for ESD currents, proper grounding allows for a low impedance path to ground.
+Unlike insulation, which provides no path for ESD currents, proper grounding allows for a low impedance path to the ground.
 Metallic connector shields and screws should have a low impedance connection to the metallic chassis which in turn should be connected to the protective earth or functional earth via a low impedance connection.
-This allows the electrical energy to find a path to ground without travelling through sensitive circuitry.
-This can be complex if the product is double insulated or uses no earth arrangement but is in a system with multiple other earth paths to ground i.e. via coaxial shields to other equipment.
+This allows the electrical energy to find a path to the ground without travelling through sensitive circuitry.
+This can be complex if the product is double insulated or uses no earth arrangement but is in a system with multiple other earth paths to the ground i.e. via coaxial shields to other equipment.

 Spark Gap/Gas Discharge Tubes (GDT)

-Gas discharge tubes and other spark gap devices act as transient suppression devices by conducting electrical currents to ground, effectively creating a short circuit.
+Gas discharge tubes and other spark gap devices act as transient suppression devices by conducting electrical currents to the ground, effectively creating a short circuit.
 In the case of a high-voltage spike, the normally non-conductive gasses (or air in the case of a simple spark gap with exposed electrodes) become ionized allowing for electrical current to be conducted through the gap between the terminals of the device.
 GDTs take a relatively long time to trigger compared to other transient voltage suppressors.
-It is not uncommon for a GDT or spark gap to allow pulses of 500V or more to pass through unsuppressed before current is conducted to ground via the ionized gas/air between electrodes.
+It is not uncommon for a GDT or sparks gap to allow pulses of 500V or more to pass through un-suppressed before the current is conducted to the ground via the ionized gas/air between electrodes.
 Gas Discharge Tubes are more commonly used in slower rise time surge transients such as an AC mains surge.

 Galvanic isolation is the separation of electrical circuits that allow for signals to pass through but stray currents are eliminated.
-Common methods of achieving galvanic isolation include but are not limited to: Transformers (coupled inductively/magnetically), opto-isolators (coupled photo-electrically), capacitors (blocks DC but allows AC to pass) and hall-effect sensors (coupled inductively/magnetically).
+Common methods of achieving galvanic isolation include but are not limited to Transformers (coupled inductively/magnetically), optoisolators (coupled photo-electrically), capacitors (blocks DC but allows AC to pass) and hall-effect sensors (coupled inductively/magnetically).

 When designing a circuit it is important to keep these different techniques in mind.
 Different kinds of devices and circuit layouts will benefit from different techniques and often there is more than one solution to the problem.
 More than often, multiple electrostatic mitigation techniques will be required in order to achieve EMC compliance during electrostatic discharge testing.